Gaillardia amblyodon J.Gay

 It is grown as an annual plant, so it has no USDA hardiness zone.

 How to Grow and Care

-Growing Blanket Flowers can naturalize in a meadow or field adding hues of color.
-Easy care of Blanket Flowers makes them an ideal specimen for many landscape uses… – See more at: How to Grow and Care for Blanket Flowers
+Growing Blanket Flowers can naturalize in a meadow or field, adding hues of color.
+The easy care of Blanket Flowers makes them an ideal specimen for many landscape uses.
+See more at How to Grow and Care for Blanket Flowers.

 It has been found only in the state of Texas in the south-central United States.

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin